Textbox field

 Text is automatically reformatted based on your regular expression.

-Regular expressions can be quite tricky depending on what you’re trying to achieve.
+Regular expressions can be tricky depending on what you’re trying to achieve.
 There are many useful tools online that can help you write your regular expressions; you can find a cheat sheet to review some of the basics here.
 Additionally, to test your expressions, RegExr is a great tool.

 Default Value